cwt/neosqlite/README.md

 ## Drop-in Replacement for PyMongo

-For many common use cases, `neosqlite` can serve as a drop-in replacement for `pymongo`.
+For many common use cases, `NeoSQLite` can serve as a drop-in replacement for `PyMongo`.
 The API is designed to be compatible, meaning you can switch from MongoDB to a SQLite backend with minimal code changes.
 The primary difference is in the initial connection setup.

 Once you have a `collection` object, the method calls for all implemented APIs are identical.